Stair Treads: Choosing the Right Material

 ✔ Laminate Cutter – Works well for hybrid planks

-✔ Circular Saw with Carbide-Tipped Blade – For more efficient and precise cuts
+✔ Circular Saw with Carbide-Tipped Blade – For efficient and precise cuts

-✔ Table Saw – If cutting multiple hybrid planks for large projects
+✔ Table Saw – Ideal when cutting multiple hybrid planks for large stair projects

-🔹 Tip: Cut with the decorative side facing up to prevent chipping.
+🔹 Another tip: Additionally, cut with the decorative side facing up to reduce chipping and protect the visible surface.

 -